iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > This was a good program.
 The Doctor I saw was very nice and knowledgeable.
 The app worked good as well, sound skipped once or twice when a reminder popped up, but didn't cause any major concern.
 I am happy with this overall so far.<br> :date: __2021-04-15 21:54:40__

 > My therapist really cared and gave me things to think about.
 Shes easy to talk to,, and open up to.<br> :date: __2021-04-15 15:51:13__

-> It does doesn't have an option to switch time zones and it didn't transfer the permissions properly when I got a new phone which left it saying that it couldn't load instead of telling me to check my permissions.
-It works<br> :date: __2021-04-13 23:42:25__